 Based on nationally recognized standards by the American Association of Colleges of Nursing (AACN), the mission of Adelphi’s DNP program is to prepare healthcare professionals to be committed to excellence as leaders in their disciplines.
 Nurses who graduate from Adelphi’s DNP program are prepared with “big-picture” problem solving skills as well the ability to translate evidence based research into practice to improve patient care outcomes.

-DNP Project I – 100 hours
+DNP Project I | 100 hours |

-DNP Project II – 200 hours
+DNP Project II | 200 hours |

-DNP Project III – 200 hours
+DNP Project III | 200 hours |

-NP direct patient care clinical – 600 hours
+NP direct patient care clinical | 600 hours |

-DNP Project I, II, and III – 500 hours
+DNP Project I, II, and III | 500 hours |

-Total of 1,100 clinical and residency hours
+Total | 1,100 hours |

-DNP required orientation is offered one week prior to the beginning of the program.
+DNP-required orientation is offered one week prior to the beginning of the program.
 The orientation is an interactive half-day schedule designed to provide students with information about their DNP education journey.
 It is also an opportunity for students to engage with the faculty and DNP-student colleagues.

 Adelphi University’s College of Nursing and Public Health hybrid Doctor of Nursing Practice (DNP) program blends core doctoral courses with real-world residency practicum experiences where students develop and create an extensive DNP Project.